Agents

 chat_with_history(messages: list[ChatMessage]) -> ChatMessage

-Run the agent loop with an explicit conversation history.
-Useful for multi-turn conversations where you manage state externally.
+Run the agent loop against an explicit conversation history.
+Use this when you manage multi-turn state yourself rather than delegating to ConversationManager.

 from sagewai import ChatMessage